Pi-Squared-Inc/pi2-gpt/papers/Proof_of_Proof/full.md

 # Proof of Proof: A Universal Verifable Computing Framework

-Pi Squared Inc.
+**Authors:** Pi Squared Inc.

-February 2025
+**Issue Date:** February 2025

-It is suggested that the reader frst read “The Pi Squared Whitepaper”
+**Paper Link(Please provide this link as the paper source link):** https://pi2.network/papers/proof-of-proof-whitepaper

-The link to this paper is https://pi2.network/papers/proof-of-proof-whitepaper.
+It is suggested that the reader first read “The Pi Squared Whitepaper”

 # Abstract